lordofthejars/nosql-unit/README.md

 configuration parameter with information like host, port, application user and password, etc.

-To make developer\'s life easier and code more readable, a fluent interface can be used to create these configuration objects.
+To make developer's life easier and code more readable, a fluent interface can be used to create these configuration objects.
 There are two different kinds of configuration builders:
 [Managed](#program.managed_marklogic_connection_parameters) and